EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/virtual_dev_environments.md

-* As more external libraries are added to your software project over time, you can add them to its specific virtual environment and avoid a great deal of confusion by having separate (smaller) virtual environments for each project rather than one huge global environment with potential package version clashes.
+* As more external libraries are added to your software project over time, you can add them to its specific virtual environment and avoid a great deal of confusion by having separate (smaller) virtual environments for each project rather than one huge global environment on your machine with potential package version clashes.
-* You have an older project that only works under Python 2.
+* You have an older project that only works under, e.g., Python 2.
 You do not have the time to migrate the project to Python 3 or it may not even be possible as some of the third party dependencies are not available under Python 3.
 You have to start another project under Python 3.
 The best way to do this on a single machine is to set up two separate Python virtual environments.